shakebugs/shake-docs/docs/ios/users/chat.md

 Shake will notify your user when you send them a new message from the Shake dashboard.

 :::note
-At the moment, Shake supports only local notifications.
+Shake supports only local notifications.
-Which means that end-users won't get notified about new messages when your application is in the background.
+That means that your users won't get notified about new messages when your app is in the background.
 :::

 To present any kind of notifications to the end-user, the host application must request a permission from the user.
 Find a suitable place in your application flow where this native alert dialog will be presented.